Subash Bam

-Subash Bikram Thakuri (सुवास बम; born 5 September 2008) is a Nepalese footballer who plays as a midfielder, winger, or forward for Siniloan Blues.
+Subash Bikram Thakuri (सुवास बम; born 5 September 2008) is a Nepalese footballer who plays as a midfielder, winger, or forward for Shree Bhagawati Youth Club.

 Early life

 Bam was born on 5 September 2008 in Kalikot District, Nepal.
 Born to Hem Raj Bam and Himsoba Kam, he has two elder brothers and moved with his family to Birendranagar, Nepal at a young age before moving to Kathmandu, Nepal at the age of five.
 Growing up, he regarded Brazil international Neymar as his football idol.